PMTO Services at ISK

 Presents the same parenting skills as PMTO but does so in a 10-week group program.
 While the individual approach will work better for some, the group dynamic of PTC is more effective for others.
 PTC provides a safe, supportive environment where parents can connect with other parents who are struggling with the same challenges.

-Cost for services Fees are based upon your ability to pay or your health insurance coverage.
+Fees are based upon our Sliding Fee Discount Program or your health insurance coverage.
 While no one is denied services based on their financial situation, there may be a waiting list in place to receive non-Medicaid covered services.